kamailio/kamailio-wiki/docs/features/new-in-5.6.x.md

   - added `ds_is_active(group [, uri])`
     - check if any or a specific uri in a group is active

+### evrexec

+  -execute event route on data received on a custom udp socket

 ### htable

   - added iterator function `sht_iterator_rm(iname)` to remove current item
   - added iterator functions `sht_iterator_sets()` and `sht_iterator_seti()` to set the value of current item
   - added iterator function `sht_iterator_setex()` to set expire of current item
+  - added rpc command `htable.setex` to set expire for an item
+  - added config functions to set item value and expire at once
+  - added rpc commands to set value and expire at the same time

 ### ims_ipsec_pcscf

   - more algorithms, SA improvements
+  - added virtual flag to output of rpc sockets list

 ### ims_registrar_scscf

   - extended `save()` with optional flag `DO_NOT_USE_REALM_FOR_PRIVATE_IDENTITY`
+  - added a new contact state for notifications

+### ims_usrloc_scscf

+  - added capability to skip a specific realm

+### jsonrpcs

+  - support for `long/long` values in rpc messages
+    - `l` and `j` for `long` and `unsigned long`
+    - `L` and `J` for `long long` and `unsigned long long`

+### jwt

+  - possibility to add headers when generating jwt
+  - exported jwt_generate_hdrs() function to kemi

 ### kazoo